 What do you need to build your first airship?

-With those four items in your inventory, follow the map marker to an unclaimed airship core floating out at sea.
+With those four items in your inventory, follow the map marker to an unclaimed airship core floating at sea.
 Grab a boat from outside the starting tower to reach it.
-Place the Cockpit first to claim ownership, then add the remaining three components.
+Place the Cockpit first to claim ownership, then attach the remaining three components.
 Toss some wood into the generator and you are airborne.

 Claiming your first airship core